cybergis/oauthenticator/examples/multi_oauth/README.md

     ##tuple([AnotherOAuthenticator, AnotherLoginHandler, AnotherOAuthHandler]),

    ])

+You may argue that just specifying the XXXXXXOAuthenticator class would be enough as it already references the other two classes.

+Yes that is right and could be coded ih that way.
+But we chose to let users explicitly list all the 3 classes to make sure they are all unique

-Also, you need to use this modified login.html
+Also, you need to use this modified login.html template:

 c.JupyterHub.template_paths = ['/YOUR/FOLDER/HAS/LOGIN.HTML']